rokobo/Big-Data-Specialization/README.md

 ## Data Exploration

-Data exploration was done in a Splunk docker container with directory monitor on `/data` and the following docker `run` command:
+Data exploration was done in a Splunk Docker container with directory monitor on `/data` and the following Docker `run` command:

 ```bash
 docker run -d \